smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/800-template-commands.md

 User: "Create a new PRD for TaskMaster App"

 AI Action:
-1. Create `ai-docs` directory if it doesn't exist
+1. Identify template to use: `ai-templates/template-prd.md`
-2. Create `prd.md` file in `ai-docs` directory
+2. Create `ai-docs` directory if it doesn't exist
-3. Apply PRD template
+3. Create `prd.md` file in `ai-docs` directory using the template
 4. Add project-specific details
 5. Confirm creation with: "Created Product Requirements Document for TaskMaster App in `ai-docs/prd.md`"

 User: "Create a story for Epic-1-user-auth: User Authentication with suffix login-flow"

 AI Action:
-1. Verify PRD exists in `ai-docs/prd.md`
+1. Identify template to use: `ai-templates/template-story.md`
-2. Create `ai-docs/epic-1-user-auth` directory if it doesn't exist
+2. Verify PRD exists in `ai-docs/prd.md`
-3. Create `story-1-login-flow.story.md` file in `ai-docs/epic-1-user-auth` directory
+3. Create `ai-docs/epic-1-user-auth` directory if it doesn't exist
-4. Apply Story template
+4. Create `story-1-login-flow.story.md` file in `ai-docs/epic-1-user-auth` directory using the template
 5. Add story-specific details
 6. Confirm creation with: "Created Story-1-login-flow for Epic-1-user-auth: User Authentication in `ai-docs/epic-1-user-auth/story-1-login-flow.story.md`"
 </example>